mauricioszabo/hydrogen/docs/Usage/Examples.md

 # Examples

-This is a collection of rich examples supported by Hydrogen.
+This is a collection of rich examples supported by Hydron.
 Please share your favorite snippets with us and add them to this page.

 ## Interactive plots using [Plotly](https://plot.ly/api/)